 - Performing any other function required by statute

 - Passing /sharing derived information and/or data to third parties (see below)

-Yes - As mentioned above, under certain circumstances, providing the appropriate licences are in place, Ordnance Survey data can be shared with third parties.
+Yes - members can share Licensed Data with other members, other Ordnance Survey licensees and, providing the appropriate licences are in place, Ordnance Survey data can be shared with other third parties. *

 Please note that the PSMA member Licence does not apply to OS OpenData products

 For further information about:

 - which products are available under the PSMA, please visit our public sector products page.

 - what the PSMA member licence allows visit the public sector licensing guidance.